Wicket-keeper's gloves: Construction

 Wicket-keeper's gloves have an anterior surface designed for catching the ball, while offering protection to fingers and the palms of the hands from painful impact.
-Typically, the catching surface is made of rubber and has some traction-enhancing features, such as pimples.
-The catching surface is coloured yellow in the image shown above.
+Typically, the catching surface is made of rubber and has some traction-enhancing features, such as bumps.
+The catching surface is yellow-coloured in the image shown above.
 Soft padding material is placed underneath the catching surface to reduce the impact of the ball.
-A protective padded cuff covering the wrist area is also present on the anterior surface, but this is typically leather-encased and does not offer a catching surface.
+A protective padded cuff covering the wrist area is also present on the anterior surface, but it is typically encased with leather and does not offer a catching surface.
 This is the green, semi-circular piece on the glove to the right in the picture above.
 The posterior of the glove, which is not intended for contact with the ball, is made of leather and appears as the green backing of the glove on the left side in the picture shown.
 Inside the glove, rubber thimbles are used to protect fingertip from injury due to impact from the ball.

 Legal specifications

+The Laws of Cricket as set by Marylebone Cricket Club dictate the specifications for wicket-keeper's gloves in Law 27.2:

-Law 40.2, which deals with the specifications for wicketkeepers' gloves, states that: If,.... the wicket-keeper wears gloves, they shall have no webbing between the fingers except joining index finger and thumb, where webbing may be inserted as a means of support.
-If used, the webbing shall be:
+"27.2.1: If ... the wicket-keeper wears gloves, they shall have no webbing between the fingers except joining index finger and thumb, where webbing may be inserted as a means of support.

-(a) a single piece of non-stretch material which, although it may have facing material attached, shall have no reinforcements or tucks.
+27.2.2: If used, the webbing shall be a single piece of non-stretch material which, although it may have facing material attached, shall have no reinforcements or tucks.